MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 - Mobile Device Management (MDM) enrollment information
 - Configuration information that was set by using MDM or the Settings app

-[Recovering a Surface Hub from the cloud](#recover-a-surface-hub-from-the-cloud) also removes this information.
-In addition, the Surface Hub downloads a new operating system image and installs it.
 You can specify whether the recovery process preserves other information that is stored on the Surface Hub.
-The same operating system image is used by the [Surface Hub Recovery Tool](surface-hub-recovery-tool.md) if you need to recover a Surface Hub for which neither of these options can be used.
+If the reset option cannot be used, the [Surface Hub Recovery Tool](surface-hub-recovery-tool.md) is available to reimage the Surface Hub SSD directly.

 ## Reset a Surface Hub